Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 Best Hotels in Mykonos: • Aeonic Suites and Spa • Bill & Coo Suites and Lounge • Alissachni Mykonos

-Mykonos which is a famous party island, might be a bit busy in June (not as it will be in July and August but still) because of the Greek students that will have just finished university studies or for the Holy Spirit holiday.
+Mykonos, which is a famous party island, might be a bit busy in June (not as it will be in July and August, but still) because of the Greek students who will have just finished university studies, or for the Holy Spirit holiday.

 You will love the beautiful beaches of Mykonos, dance till sunrise at some of the best clubs in Greece, and visit the important archaeological site of Delos Island.
 Just keep in mind that Mykonos is expensive.